genisweenis/CAN-BUS-Stepper-Gauge/README.md

 Type different stuff into byte 4 of the message you constructed and watch the stepper needle move!

 Notes:

 If you want to use more than 1 stepper gauge, you need more than 1 stepper motor driver breakout board.
 You also need to hook "VM" (motor voltage) directly up to the power supply, otherwise you may brown out your arduino or SEEED CAN shield!!!

 If your CAN wires between the SEEED shield and the USB-CAN V8.00 are longer than a few inches, please twist CANH and CANL tightly together to prevent noise from your power supply garbling the messages or knocking the bus offline.
 CAN is a delicate signal until the proper physical measures are taken to protect it.

+If you need your gauge to respond faster, like for a tachometer, change these 3 things:

+1. find the variable "interval" in the Arduino sketch and decrease it.
+2. find the function "stepper.setSpeed" in the Arduino sketch and increase it.
+3. in the USB-CAN V8.00 software, decrease "Interval (ms)" (top of the "more messages to send" window).
+4. Keep adjusting these things until the gauge response is as fast as you require.